Anthea M. Hartig: Other roles and honors

 Hartig has served on the board of directors of a wide range of local, state, and national history and historic preservation organizations, including the California Council for the Promotion of History and the California Preservation Foundation.
 As of 2018, she also served as a cultural resources specialist for the California State Park and Recreation Commission.

 Dr. Hartig has authored several books and a number of articles in academic and professional journals.

 Hartig received the 2011 California Preservationist of the Year Award from the California Preservation Foundation in recognition of her contribution to the cause of historic preservation in California.

 Personal life

-Hartig is the proud mother of two sons.
+Hartig is the mother of two sons.